nrser/splat-logger/docs/content/features/named-handlers.md

 3. Have an associated `cast` function that creates instances from simple and convenient values (type `(object) -> None | logging.Handler`).

-    For instance, a `cast` function might accept a {@pylink typing.IO} and return a handler that writes to that I/O stream.
+    For instance, a `cast` function might accept a `typing.IO` and return a handler that writes to that I/O stream.

 There are two built-in _named handlers_:

 1.  _console_ — For logging to STDIO.
-Defaults to using {@pylink splatlog.rich_handler.RichHandler} to produce nice, tabular output.
+Defaults to using `splatlog.rich_handler.RichHandler` to produce nice, tabular output.
     Intended for people to read.

 2.  _export_ — For exporting logs in machine readable format for another system to consume.
 The `cast` function helps writing JSON to files and streams